Science

 6. The "bad guys" that aren't all bad

 We were too quick to label certain bacteria like E. coli "bad guys."
 Only to find out that we actually need them on some levels and in some locations within our gut.
-E. coli actually helps stimulate regeneration of the gut lining, making the digestive tract healthier.6 The underlying conclusion of gut microbiome research is that it's all about balance.
+E. coli actually helps stimulate the regeneration of the gut lining, making the digestive tract healthier.6 The underlying conclusion of gut microbiome research is that it's all about balance.

 7. It's more like an organ